Devmangukiya/AI-Insurance-Claim-Engine/README.md

 # 🚀 Usage
-1. Navigate to http://127.0.0.1:5000 in your web browser.

-2. Enter a query in the text box.
+1. Enter a query in the text box.
 Be as specific or as vague as you like.

-3. Example 1: 42-year-old man, cataract surgery in Mumbai, policy is 3 years old
+2. Example 1: 42-year-old man, cataract surgery in Mumbai, policy is 3 years old

-4. Example 2: my wife needs knee surgery in pune, we got the policy 2 months ago
+3. Example 2: my wife needs knee surgery in pune, we got the policy 2 months ago

-5. Click "Evaluate Claim" to receive the AI-generated decision and justification.
+4. Click "Evaluate Claim" to receive the AI-generated decision and justification.